EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

-A part of NVME drives is occupied by the OS, then we allocate a 128GB partition for swap space on each drive, and the rest is used by ZFS "zfast" pool, which is ised for the LXC containers.
+A part of NVME drives is occupied by the OS, then we allocate a 128GB partition for swap space on each drive, and the rest is used by ZFS "zfast" pool, which is used for the LXC containers.

 The hard drives are used by "zslow" ZFS pool, and here we store the blocks log and state history.